Fall (2022 film): Future

 Following the film's growing popularity after its release on Netflix, a sequel was announced to be in development in March 2023.
 By October 2023, it was reported that two sequels were concurrently in development, with studios aiming to expand Fall into a franchise.
 Scott Mann was confirmed to serve as a producer on both films, in addition to co-writing and directing the third installment.
 The sequels are expected to feature returning characters from the original film alongside a new supporting cast.

 Production will be a joint venture between Tea Shop Productions, Flawless Productions Inc., and Capstone Pictures, with Mark Lane, James Harris, Christian Mercuri, and David Haring also attached as producers.
-Principal photography on the second film is scheduled to begin in June 2024.
+Principal photography on the second film began in June 2024.

 In May 2024, Peter and Michael Spierig were announced as co-directors of the sequel, working from a script co-written by Mann and Jonathan Frank.
 Mann is set to write and direct the third film following completion of the second installment.
 In September 2025, Harriet Slater, Arsema Thomas, and Tom Brittney were announced as the main cast.